The Myth Of At-Will Employment

 - Medical Condition

 - Genetic Information

 - Age (40 or over)

-It is also unlawful for an employer to terminate or refuse to hire an employee who is “associated with” someone, i.e., spouse or family member who has one of the above protected characteristics.
+It is also unlawful for an employer to terminate or refuse to hire an employee who is “associated with” someone – i.e. a spouse or family member – with any one of the above protected characteristics.

 California law prohibits employers from terminating employees who have engaged in conduct that is specifically protected under the California Labor Code.
 For instance, it is wrongful to retaliate against an employee for engaging in the activities listed below.

 - For reporting or refusing to participate in illegal activity.
 Labor Code Section 1102.5